uploadtigris/my_linux_experience/README.md

 ![](imgs/ff.png)

-In `jounals` you can find various errors that I have gone through troubleshooting.
+In `jounals` you can find various issues I have experienced and dealt with.

 Hopefully, I can start contributing to some sort of error resolution effort.